 Anyone who violates a health order could be charged with a misdemeanor of the second degree.

-Ohio Mike DeWine reiterated this point when he announced mask orders in a number of Ohio counties last week.
-That order, however, goes a step further, specifying that violators may be fined $750 and spend up to 90 days in jail.
+Ohio Gov. Mike DeWine reiterated this point when he announced mask orders in a number of Ohio counties last year.
+That order, however, went a step further, specifying that violators may be fined $750 and spend up to 90 days in jail.

-In short, these orders may be enforced just as any other law would be.
+In short, these orders were able to be enforced just as any other law would be.

 For the general public, there aren't any noticeable differences between a statute, an order and a mandate; they are all laws that the government is allowed to write and enforce.
 These orders issued by ODH are laws, even though the Ohio legislature didn't vote on them, because the legislature already gave that power to the health department when it was created.